-Seven plus years of experience in a front-line fundraising capacity; experience and knowledge of development and alumni relations in a complex environment, preferably a research university setting; familiarity with a relational database and experience using donor information to prioritize among potential prospects; experience serving as a volunteer; commitment to higher education and interest in same; knowledge of the Los Angeles and Silicon Valley business and philanthropy cultures is preferred.
+Seven plus years of experience in a front-line fundraising capacity; experience and knowledge of development and alumni relations in a complex environment, preferably a research university setting; familiarity with a relational database and experience using donor information to prioritize among potential prospects; experience serving as a volunteer; commitment to higher education and interests in same; knowledge of the Los Angeles and Silicon Valley business and philanthropy culture is preferred.

 -Typically lifts less than 10 lbs

 Pay Rate Type: